 Bengal's love of water.
 If given half a chance, they will happily join you in the bath or shower.

 This short-tailed cat is the result of a natural genetic mutation.
 Along with that mutation, apparently, came a love of water.
 They can often be found dunking their toys in water.

-The American Bobtail has a shaggy coat that comes in short and medium lengths and any color or pattern.
+American Bobtail has a shaggy coat that comes in short and medium lengths and any color or pattern.

-This large, active, and curious cat was created by crossing the serval, a small wild cat, with domestic cats.
+This large, active, and curious cat was created by crossing the serval, a small wildcat, with domestic cats.
 That no doubt accounts for the pleasure they take in playing with and in water.

 Savannah stands out for their boldly marked coat, long neck, and large ears.

 Don't let their delicate, beautiful appearance fool you.
 Like their cousin the Turkish Van, the

 They swan through life in a long, silky coat that comes in many more colors than the trademark white for which they are known.

 Legend has it this Turkish breed swam ashore from Noah’s Ark after it came to rest on Mt.
 Ararat.
 Nicknamed “swimming cat” for their love of playing in water, the

-They can be klutzes, so make sure they can swim in case they fall in–it's not always a natural skill.
+They can be klutzes, so make sure they can swim in case they fall in -- it's not always a natural skill.
 You may want to provide them with a child's pool that they can lie in during the heat of summer.